-Abdominoplasty or tummy tuck surgery is one of the most rewarding procedures we perform at McCormack Plastic Surgery as results are often immediate and dramatic.
+Abdominoplasty or tummy tuck surgery is one of the most rewarding procedures Dr. Tiffany McCormack—our board-certified plastic surgeon—performs at McCormack Plastic Surgery, as results are often immediate and dramatic.
 Pregnancy and weight loss can cause the skin of the abdominal wall to become loose and sometimes leave permanent stretch marks behind.
 In addition, abdominal wall muscles can become lax and cause the lower abdomen to appear more prominent.
 This condition is often unresponsive to exercise and skin creams.
 Abdominoplasty is a body contouring option we offer as a way to correct these problems.
 Tummy tuck surgery removes excess skin and fat, and tightens abdominal muscles.
 The incision is made low on the abdomen, near the pubic region, so that any scarring is hidden by most underwear and bathing suits.
 For individuals with loose abdominal muscles and minimal skin excess, a “mini abdominoplasty” may be all that is needed.
 Many patients find this procedure highly beneficial because it results in a shorter scar.

 A full abdominoplasty takes between two to four hours depending on the extent of work involved and whether or not it is combined with some degree of liposuction.
 After the incision is made, the abdominal skin above the umbilicus is lifted.
 The umbilicus is cut free from this skin and left on its attachment.
 This is later brought out through a new incision.
 The abdominal muscles are tightened with heavy sutures to help narrow your waistline.
 Excess skin and fat are removed and the incision is closed.
 An abdominal binder or compression garment is placed to support the abdomen and help to decrease swelling during your recovery.